Re-gardt/Machine-Learning-Automation-for-Data-Analysis/README.md

 # Machine-Learning-Automation-for-Data-Analysis
 I am new to this and may be slow to respond

-The script assumes the data has been cleaned beforehand The script is hard-coded to target columns "y = df.iloc[:, 3] and "X = df.iloc[:, 4:]", assuming the 4th column is the target variable which may be an issue.
+The script assumes the data has been cleaned beforehand and is hard-coded to target columns "y = df.iloc[:, 3] and "X = df.iloc[:, 4:]", assuming the 4th column is the target variable which may be an issue.
 I intend to fix this at some point.
 The single train/test split may lead to high variation Hyper parameters may be limited